dataPulverizer/gsl/README.md

 # D bindings for GSL (GNU Scientific Library)

 This library was configured to run with GSL 2.1.
 See the  [website](https://www.gnu.org/software/gsl/).
-At the moment only the raw functions from the C GSL library are ported.
+At the moment all the items from the C GSL library are ported, but no specific D framework has been implemented and so the library is very much "as is" from the C library.

 ## Basic examples